fullstack-development/developers-roadmap/frontend/middle-2/design.md

   * What is DI?
   * What are the alternatives to DI?
 What are the advantages and disadvantages of each alternative?
   * Can DI be implemented without IoC?
-  * How does DI help us to achieve the Separation of Concerns?
+  * How does DI help to achieve the Separation of Concerns?
   * How are DI and Dependency Inversion Principle from SOLID related to each other?
 * What is Impedance Mismatch?
 What are the examples of Impedance Mismatch in different technologies?
 What are the most popular patterns of solutions?
 * What problems can be caused by premature optimization?
 How to solve troubles with performance while avoiding premature optimization?